mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 ### Code structure

-The code is structured in the NetLogo Code tab as follows:
+In the NetLogo Code tab, the code is structured as follows:

 ``` - Code tab
 ==> Globals...